drdonahue/repocalc/README.md

 If your function requires a constant argument (ie alter behavior depending on which keypress called it), add a field for it to the
 Arg struct in structs.h.
 You can then set the argument in the `keys[]` initializer list.

+# Contributing

+If you think that RepoCalc is missing important functionality or want to otherwise improve it, feel free to either create an [issue](https://github.com/drdonahue/repocalc/issues) with suggestions or create a fork and implement your changes there so they can be merged in.